cloudbank-project/image-research-computing-tutorial/README.md

 This tutorial introduces a virtual machine *image* as a basis for research computing.
 You may be familiar with a *zip* file that contains an entire directory's contents.
 A *machine image* is analogous; think of it as a zip file of the entire computer's contents from operating system to home directory to code to data files.
-Our example takes up 32 GBytes.
+In the example we use here the computer will have a single drive with a capacity of 32 Gigabytes.

-Here is the outline of our procedure.
+## Outline

 - Obtain credentials to log in to the cloud console: Contact cloudbank for details
 - Identify the proper *image* and use it to jumpstart a Virtual Machine *instance*